-Last week, our New York City hosts MetLife, Tapestry, and Credit Suisse welcomed two of ChapmanCG’s Americas team, Alan Mait and Andrew Trac for a series of HR leadership roundtable sessions.
+Last week, MetLife, Tapestry, and Credit Suisse were our New York hosts for the latest of our HR leadership roundtable sessions.
 The discussions centered around global HR trends for 2018 and proactive approaches to diversity and inclusion.
-Alan Mait facilitated an insightful discussion with a number of key HR Senior Executives in attendance from organizations that included Bank of America Merill Lynch, BNY Mellon, Blackstone, Estee Lauder, Ferrari, Ferring Pharmaceuticals, IBM, Johnson & Johnson, Pfizer, TEVA, , Tiffany & Co., Wipro, U.S. Steel and others.
+There was an insightful discussion with a number of key HR Senior Executives in attendance from organizations that included Bank of America Merill Lynch, BNY Mellon, Blackstone, Estee Lauder, Ferrari, Ferring Pharmaceuticals, IBM, Johnson & Johnson, Pfizer, TEVA, , Tiffany & Co., Wipro, U.S. Steel and others.

 Artificial Intelligence in HR

 Although not heavily utilized at this time, there are some elements of AI that have been used successfully, like for assessing potential employee attrition, simulating HR responses to common inquiries, and for sourcing, identifying and selecting ideal candidate profiles based on a matching set of selection criteria.

 Organizations have a vendor to employ such technologies (Stella.ai, Aspire, Hirevue) or, in some cases, use internal capabilities to develop proprietary algorithms that are used with an existing platform (SAP HANA).
 In all cases, the feedback has been fairly positive, whether in the experimental stage or full roll-out.